Aliases for DAD1 Gene

 GeneCards Summary for DAD1 Gene

 DAD1 (Defender Against Cell Death 1) is a Protein Coding gene.
-Diseases associated with DAD1 include Chromosome 1Q21.1 Deletion Syndrome, 1.35-Mb.
+Diseases associated with DAD1 include Ogden Syndrome and Granulomatous Disease, Chronic, Autosomal Recessive, 1.
 Among its related pathways are Protein processing in endoplasmic reticulum and N-Glycan biosynthesis.
 Gene Ontology (GO) annotations related to this gene include dolichyl-diphosphooligosaccharide-protein glycotransferase activity and oligosaccharyl transferase activity.

 UniProtKB/Swiss-Prot Summary for DAD1 Gene

-Essential subunit of the N-oligosaccharyl transferase (OST) complex which catalyzes the transfer of a defined glycan (Glc(3)Man(9)GlcNAc(2) in eukaryotes) from the lipid carrier dolichol-pyrophosphate to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains, the first step in protein N-glycosylation (PubMed:22467853).
+Subunit of the oligosaccharyl transferase (OST) complex that catalyzes the initial transfer of a defined glycan (Glc(3)Man(9)GlcNAc(2) in eukaryotes) from the lipid carrier dolichol-pyrophosphate to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains, the first step in protein N-glycosylation (PubMed:22467853).
 N-glycosylation occurs cotranslationally and the complex associates with the Sec61 complex at the channel-forming translocon complex that mediates protein translocation across the endoplasmic reticulum (ER).
 All subunits are required for a maximal enzyme activity (By similarity).
 Required for the assembly of both SST3A- and SS3B-containing OST complexes.
-Loss of the DAD1 protein triggers apoptosis.
+Loss of the DAD1 protein triggers apoptosis (PubMed:22467853).